emqx/cloud-docs/en_US/deployments/privatelink-aws.md

 # AWS PrivateLink

-This page provides instructions on how to enable the PrivateLink feature for the EMQX Cloud deployment on the Amazon AWS platform.
-Once the PrivateLink is enabled, the EMQX Cloud deployment can access AWS hosted services through a private connection in your virtual network.
-In the private connection, the EMQX Cloud deployment's Virtual Private Cloud (VPC) functions as the service user, sending requests to the VPC where your cloud-based resources reside, namely, the service provider's VPC.
+This page provides instructions on how to enable the PrivateLink feature for the EMQX Platform deployment on the Amazon AWS platform.
+Once the PrivateLink is enabled, the EMQX Platform deployment can access AWS hosted services through a private connection in your virtual network.
+In the private connection, the EMQX Platform deployment's Virtual Private Cloud (VPC) functions as the service user, sending requests to the VPC where your cloud-based resources reside, namely, the service provider's VPC.

 <LazyIframeVideo vendor="youtube" src="https://www.youtube.com/embed/vu_3KW4pq9A/?autoplay=1&null" />

 ## Create Endpoint Service Using AWS PrivateLink

-When creating Endpoint Service in AWS, the LB Availability Zone [AZ ID](https://us-east-1.console.aws.amazon.com/ram/home?region=us-east-1#Home) created should be identical to that in the EMQX Cloud deployment.
-To get the AZ ID in EMQX cloud:
+When creating Endpoint Service in AWS, the LB Availability Zone [AZ ID](https://us-east-1.console.aws.amazon.com/ram/home?region=us-east-1#Home) created should be identical to that in the EMQX Platform deployment.
+To get the AZ ID in EMQX Platform:

-Login to [EMQX Cloud Console](<https://cloud.emqx.com/console>), go to the desired deployment creation details, and click the `+PrivateLink` button to get the deployment availability zone.
+Login to [EMQX Platform Console](<https://cloud.emqx.com/console>), go to the desired deployment creation details, and click the `+PrivateLink` button to get the deployment availability zone.

 ![lb](./_assets/deployment_privatelink_details.png)